 Professional Pet Carers use a nice warm towel after bathing dogs and cats.
 Many pet groomers have sturdy pet towels of good-quality handy for use.
 Professional pet groomers usually use a hair blower for dogs with thick and long hair.
 As for cats, they will sit in a corner licking themselves while still dripping wet.
 This will soak any surface with its damp fur and dry it off.

 6. Toothpaste and Toothbrush

-Again, just like us humans, brushing dogs and cats’ teeth are very important for their hygiene.
+Professional Pet Carers.
 If taken for granted, it may lead to your pet having periodontal disease, tooth resorption, tooth decay, and another gum disease.
 However, just like taking a bath, dogs enjoy it more than cats.
-Cats also have issues about washing their teeth, especially if the groomer is cleaning it thoroughly.
-Good thing that Professional Pet Carers know how to handle this matter.
+Cats also have issues with washing their teeth, especially if the groomer is cleaning them thoroughly.

 7. Ear Cleaner

 Dogs and cats have long ear canals that can be 5-10 centimeters long.
 So just imagine how much dirt can build up inside it.
 We all know how playful pets can get, and adequately cleaning their ears is a must to avoid any infection.